surifirstpin/biplus_documentation/docs/website content.md

 Turn your information into data, and data into Insights with Embedded Analytics also empower your business by putting analytics where your employees, customers, partners, and suppliers need them.

 **Data Blend**
-Access, Manipulate and join data from different sources easily to create reports and get more insights into your business.
+Access, Manipulate and Join data from different sources easily to create reports and get more insights into your business.

 **Big Data**
 Set up Data with Hadoop and other big data.